 Closing dyke passages exercise - 25 September

-On Thursday, September 25, the Noorderzijlvest Water Authority and the Hunze en Aa’s Water Authority will be practicing closing the dyke passages the coupures).
-We will be doing this from 5:30 p.m. to 10:00 p.m.
-The exercise is repeated every year before the start of the storm season.
+On Thursday, 25 September, Noorderzijlvest Water Authority and the Hunze en Aa’s Water Authority will conduct an exercise to close the dyke passages (the coupures).
+This will take place from 17:30 to 22:00.
+The exercises is held every year before the start of the storm season.

 Exercise

 The exercise helps us prepare for emergencies.
-By dyke passages closing the dyke passages , we know exactly what to do in the event of high water.
+By practising closing the dyke passages, we know exactly what to do in the event of high water.
 Once the doors are closed, we open them again.
-This minimizes disruption for residents and visitors.
-Thanks to the work of the water authorities, we can waterproofing the future.
+This minimises disruption for residents and visitors.
+Thanks to the work of the water authorities, we can waterproof the future.

 Storm season